A-ryanVAT-S/MedRAG/PROJECT_SUMMARY.md

 Agent 4 Process:
 1. Format both data sources into readable text
-2. Send to Ollama LLM with synthesis prompt:
+2. Send to Groq API (llama-3.1-8b-instant) with synthesis prompt:
    "Combine these facts into a helpful response for the user"
 3. LLM generates natural language response:
    "Based on your symptoms of fever and cough, you may have: